 Do learn the difference between almond flour and almond meal.

-Almond meal is coarse and made from almonds that are ground their skin intact.
+Almond meal is coarse and made from almonds that are ground with their skin intact.
 The result is a powder with a texture similar to cornmeal.
 Almond flour is blanched and does not have the skins.
 The grind is finer with the finished product having a texture more akin to wheat flour.

 Do store almond flour in the refrigerator.

-Almond flour’s main selling point is the fact that it does not contain gluten.
+Almond flour’s main selling point is that it does not contain gluten.
 This is great for people who are intolerant to the protein, such as those who suffer from celiac disease.
 The downside of almond flour is that it lacks the binding power of wheat flour.
 If you are not gluten intolerant, there should be no harm combining almond flour with wheat flour.
-You will get the additional fiber, protein and vitamin E that almond flour provides along with elasticity of wheat flour.
+You will get the additional fiber, protein and vitamin E that almond flour provides along with the elasticity of wheat flour.

 Do let almond flour baked goods cool before removing them from a baking pan.

 One of the downsides of being gluten-free is the fragility of many baked goods made entirely with almond flour.
-In particular, cookies and pie crusts that contain no wheat flour make be particularly fragile immediately after removing them from the oven.
-It is best to wait a few minutes before removing them from the pan as this can allow them to harden and not fall apart on contact.
+In particular, cookies and pie crusts that contain no wheat flour can be particularly fragile immediately after removing them from the oven.
+It is best to wait a few minutes before removing them from the pan, as this can allow them to harden and not fall apart on contact.